SmingHub/Sming/Sming/building.rst

 .. envvar:: BUILD_VARS

-   These are optional user-provided configuration variables.
-   They are cached in ``out/build-type.mk`` so apply to all architectures.
+   These are cached in ``out/build-type.mk`` and apply to all architectures.

 Note that the lists not prefixed ``COMPONENT_xx`` are global and so should only